auto-wallpaper/auto-wallpaper/README.md

 #### Note for Local Development:

 To run the application locally, make sure to disable the updater in `apps/tauri-app/src-tauri/tauri.conf.json`.
-Set `tauri.updater.active` to `false`.
+Remove `plugins.updater`.
 This is because the updater requires a private key, which is not set for local development environments.
-If you want to use your own updater signature, refer to the Tauri documentation: https://tauri.app/v1/guides/distribution/updater/
+If you want to use your own updater signature, refer to the Tauri documentation: https://v2.tauri.app/plugin/updater/#signing-updates

 #### Contributions: